• Proposed

 Population and Trends

 Chlorostroma vestlandicum was first found in W Norway in 2011.
-The hosts of Chlorostroma vestlandicum, the fungus Hypoxylon vogesiacum growing on dead wood of the tree Ulmus glabra, are both nationally red-listed in Norway (as NT and VU respectively).
-Ulmus glabra is supposed to have an ongoing decline of 30-50% (or may be >50%) during 90 years.
-Hypoxylon vogesiacum has its largest European population in western parts of Norway, where old trees of Ulmus glabra are still common whithout being exposed to Dutch Elm Desease (DED).
-Hypoxylon vogesiacum is here supposed to have a decline of 15-30% in 30 years.
-Within Europe, the populations of U. glabra are also declining (10-40% in the past century; >30% in the coming century), and the species is assessed as VU (Rivers 2017) (globally, Ulmus glabra is DD; Barstow & Rivers 2017).
-In Western Russia DED is present with serious impact on urban populations, but good data on the wild populations of Ulmus glabra is lacking (E. Popov pers. comm.).
-Based on this, Chlorostroma is supposed to have an ongoing and future decline of 15-30% during 3 generations (30 years).
+The host of Chlorostroma vestlandicum, the fungus Hypoxylon vogesiacum, is nationally red-listed in Norway as NT, while the tree, Ulmus glabra, which provides the dead wood on which parasitized H. vogesiacum grows, is nationally red-listed in Norway VU.
+Ulmus glabra has been estimated as having an ongoing decline of 30-50% (or maybe >50%) over 90 years.
+Hypoxylon vogesiacum has its largest European population in western parts of Norway, where old trees of Ulmus glabra not yet exposed to Dutch Elm Disease (DED) are still common.
+Hypoxylon vogesiacum is here estimated as having a decline of 15-30% in 30 years.
+Within Europe generally, populations of U. glabra are also declining (10-40% in the past century; >30% in the coming century), and the species is assessed as VU (Rivers 2017), while globally, Ulmus glabra is DD (Barstow & Rivers 2017).
+In Western Russia DED is present with serious impact on urban trees of U. glabra, but good data on wild populations of the tree are lacking (E. Popov pers. comm.).
+Based on this, C. vestlandicum is estimated to have an ongoing and future decline of 15-30% during 3 generations (30 years).
 Its habitat is under serious threats (see threats).

-There is an estimate of 150 localities in Norway (propose to red list 2021), as the species has been much searched for the last 10 years.
-Outside Norway we suppose less than 100 localities.
-Using template for wood inhabiting fungi (10 individuals/site; Dahlberg & Mueller 2011) this gives an estimate of less than 2500 mature individuals.
+There are an estimated 150 localities of C. vestlandicum in Norway, based on many searches over the last 10 years.
+Outside Norway we suppose fewer than 100 localities.
+Applying the recommended template for assessing wood inhabiting fungi (10 individuals/site; Dahlberg & Mueller 2011) this results in an estimate of fewer than 2500 mature individuals.

 Population Trend: Decreasing